joebywan/joebywan.github.io/_posts/2023-1-13--My-Job-hunting-tips.md

 # I'm not getting anywhere after applying for a role

-I've seen many people with much more technical expertise than I have issues getting interviews after applying for roles.
+I've seen many people with much more technical expertise than I, have issues getting interviews after applying for roles.
 When I dig deeper, it's usually because they're applying for roles and waiting for the interview to come.

 I can't stress enough the benefit of either reaching out to whoever's offering the position before or after applying.
 I prefer to contact prior, then supply them with the resume.
 Make sure you have some questions pre-prepared to discuss.
 It lets you take the temperature of the organisation, get out any questions you have prior to applying, and usually gets you on a shortlist.